johnwriting/writing/content/the_view.md

 ~~~

-Mid-way up the mountain, Rachel was dragging her feet.
+Mid-way up the mountain, Rachael was dragging her feet.

 “Everything OK, babe?”
 Andy asked.

 “Of course, just tired.”
 She stayed fixated on the terrain.

-Andy paused and looked up at Rachel as she kicked pebbles off the trail.
+Andy paused and looked up at Rachael as she kicked pebbles off the trail.

 “You know I can tell when something’s up.”